artwr/Airflow/CONTRIBUTING.md

     flake8 changes tests

-## API documentation

-Generate the documentation with:

-    cd docs && ./build.sh

-## Pull Request Guidelines

-Before you submit a pull request from your forked repo, check that it meets these guidelines:

-1. The pull request should include tests, either as doctests, unit tests, or both.
-1. If the pull request adds functionality, the docs should be updated as part of the same PR.
-Doc string are often sufficient, make sure to follow the sphinx compatible standards.
-1. The pull request should work for Python 2.6, 2.7, and 3.3.
-If you need help writing code that works in both Python 2 and 3, see the documentation at the [Python-Future project](http://python-future.org) (the future package is an Airflow requirement and should be used where possible).
-1. Code will be reviewed by re running the unittests, flake8 and syntax should be as rigorous as the core Python project.
-1. Please rebase and resolve all conflicts before submitting.

-## Running unit tests

-Here are loose guidelines on how to get your environment to run the unit tests.
-We do understand that no one out there can run the full test suite since Airflow is meant to connect to virtually any external system and that you most likely have only a subset of these in your environment.
-You should run the CoreTests and tests related to things you touched in your PR.

 To set up a unit test environment, first take a look at `run_unit_tests.sh` and understand that your ``AIRFLOW_CONFIG`` points to an alternate config file